Trams in Tallinn: History

 By 1940, the city tram network extended to 13.4 km, including the 5.1 km stretch of former steam tram track to Kopli.
 However, the return of war in 1939, and the savage conflict that followed the annexation of Estonia by the Soviet Union in 1940, put a stop to further development of the city's tram network.

 After the war, economic growth returned only slowly to the Estonian Soviet Socialist Republic; yet in 1951, the single-track line between the city centre and Kopli was doubled up to create a conventional two-way tram line, and in 1953 it was linked up with the rest of the network.
 1954 saw the completion of a three-year project to build a tram depot at Vana-Lõuna, and a year after that, the stretch on Tartu Street (Tartu maantee) was extended to Ülemiste.
 Various further local developments followed.
 In 1970's tram routes were planned in Lasnamäe, in 1980's Laagna tee have been constructed for this purpose, but the new authorities discontinued this project after the fall of the USSR.

-On 1 September 2017, line 4 was extended to the airport.
+On 1 September 2017, line 4 was extended to the airport (this section is temporarily closed due to construction of the Rail Baltica Ülemiste terminal).
+On 1 November 2023, line 5 began operating after construction from Kopli to Vana-Lõuna at the Vana-Lõuna tram depot.
+On 1 December 2024, line 2 started operating along the Old City Harbour (Vanasadam) route, which branches off from the Tartu St line and passes through the harbour area, then reconnecting with the old Kopli line.

 Extending

 Discussions on future directions centered on the possibility of phasing out some of the city's motor-bus lines and extending the tram network.
 Instead of this, the city of Tallinn between 2010 and 2017 phased out three trolleybus lines (2, 6, 7, 9) and replaced them with motor-buses that are ostensibly environmentally friendly.
 The Paldiski mnt electric wires that supported trolleybus lines 6 and 7, were removed.
 Whilst railtracks for trams have been extended somewhat, commitments to extend the tram lines further are slow.

+In 2023, Tallinn had plans for five possible extensions to the network.
+The three priority extensions, Liivalaia, Järve and Pelgulinna, could be completed by 2025.